jlleongarcia/jlleongarcia/content/blog/tinkeri-geospatial-DATA.md

   {{< card link="https://github.com/JAlcocerT/YT-Video-Edition/tree/main/With_FFmpeg/Images2Gif" title="Images2Gif ↗" >}}
 {{< /cards >}}

-And just between 90s and 105s:
+And just between 90s and 105s timeframe:

 ```sh
 ffmpeg -i DJI_20250116072528_0035_D.MP4 -vf "select='between(t,90,105)',fps=1" -vsync vfr frame_%03d.png
 ```

-> This is an interesting way to generate Images for YT Videos!
+> This is an interesting way to **generate Images for YT** Videos!

 {{< callout type="info" >}}
 And if the image is too big, [you can reduce it](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/#image-caption).